AhmedAbdulwasi/TaxCalculator/README.md

 ## Tax Calculator (Ontario Only)

-This is basically from Grade 11 when I was first introduced to my first programming language, Java.
+This is basically from Grade 11 when I was first introduced to my second programming language, Java (first being C++).
 It uses provincial and federal tax to calculate your taxes.

 ## To Run the file